Siddp278/CodeSearch/README.md

 # CodeSearch
-Developing a transformer for code search query tool
+Developing a transformer for article search query tool